Inspirational Stories Of Birth Moms Putting Up A Baby For Adoption.

 “I think it was the best choice I made in my life and the most unselfish thing to do.
 It was nothing of bravery but just out of love for my son to have the best.
 I am so thankful he has a loving and beautiful family to share every special moment with him.” – a brave birthmother

 “I want to thank you from the bottom of my heart for everything you and everyone there did for me!
-I am blessed God opened my eyes and showed me true love through Generations Adoptions and I share my story to all kinds of people (I owe that to you as a caseworker).
+I am blessed God opened my eyes and showed me true love through your agency and I share my story to all kinds of people (I owe that to you as a pregnancy counselor).
 HUGE THANK YOU!” – a brave birthmother

 “I’m so glad he’s got the life I wanted my baby to have.
 I know the Lord put us on each other’s paths for a good reason.
 We couldn’t have been blessed even more.
 I thank the Lord that I made the right decisions for him and the parents I chose to raise him.
 They’re doing the best job and giving him things that I know I would’ve never been able to give him.
 He is truly blessed with wonderful people.
 And for that all my pain I feel not having him in my life, his happiness means even more to me.
 I’m greatly appreciative that they still think of me as well.” – a brave birthmother